 And yet, here I was looking at a group of men who were in jail for who-knows-what (probably not preaching the gospel).
 They were singing along with us, recognizing something familiar and to some extent reaching out for someone to show them a path to redemption.
 Not all of them, but some.
 That was when I knew the Holy Spirit was telling me to minister to them.

 Because the men I had worked with moved to different facilities, I came to know some of the chaplains.
-As new inmates came in, some of them would express an interest in Hebrew Roots, calling it by various different names.
+As new inmates came in, some of them would express an interest in Hebraic faith, calling it by various different names.
 It didn’t matter what they called it; the chaplains knew they could call me for this thing they weren’t all that familiar with.
 As a result, many opportunities have come up to minister to men on this walk.
 The chaplains welcome volunteers, and the residents are very appreciative.

 Over the past several years, I have been allowed spend time with the men in Torah studies, Sabbath services and especially Feast celebrations.
 At one of the minimum security facilities here in Indiana, I have been permitted to hold a full Passover Seder – complete with matzah, juice, horseradish, charoset and everything else needed for the Seder along with roast beef brisket, mashed potatoes, vegetables and dessert.
 These are things these guys don’t usually get – one of them who had been locked up as a teenager and had served nearly twenty years told me he had never eaten peaches before.